TelluIoT/ThingML/README.md

 If you are going to compile Go code from ThingML, please:
 - Install the appropriate [Go distribution](https://golang.org/doc/install)
 - Install the [Go state-machine library used by ThingML](https://github.com/jakhog/gosm) `go get github.com/jakhog/gosm`
-- If you want to run or compile the generated Go code without putting it in a proper [Go package structure](https://golang.org/doc/code.html), you can `go run *.go` or `go build *.go` directly in the ThingML generated folder

 ## &#x1F537; Getting Started